The 20 Best Pulmonary Alveolar Proteinosis Doctors in Japan

 Niigata, JP

-Nobutaka Kitamura practices in Niigata, Japan.
+Nobutaka Kitamura practices practicing medicine in Niigata, Japan.
 Kitamura is rated as an Elite expert by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Their top areas of expertise are Pulmonary Alveolar Proteinosis, Lymphangioleiomyomatosis, Leukocytosis, and Type 2 Diabetes (T2D).
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Pulmonary Alveolar Proteinosis, Lymphangioleiomyomatosis, Leukocytosis, and Type 2 Diabetes (T2D).

 Elite in Pulmonary Alveolar Proteinosis